-Welcome to hosting your PyTorch model on Algorithmia!
+Welcome to deploying your PyTorch model on Algorithmia!

-This guide is designed as an introduction to hosting a PyTorch model and publishing an algorithm even if you’ve never used Algorithmia before.
+This guide is designed as an introduction to deploying a PyTorch model and publishing an algorithm even if you’ve never used Algorithmia before.

 Table of Contents